ismailkarsli/decentralized-chat-app/README.md

 Made to try Svelte and GunJS.
-Probably buggy and wrong.
+Probably buggy.